cshum/cshum/README.md

 For consulting inquiries, contact [imagor@cshum.com](mailto:imagor@cshum.com).

-For project questions and bug reports, please use the relevant GitHub repository.
+For project questions or bug reports, feel free to open an issue in the relevant repository.